curityio/spa-using-token-handler/README.md

 The SPA uses a `Backend for Frontend (BFF)` approach, in line with [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).

 A modern evolution of Backend for Frontend is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/).\
-The SPA uses a token handler to perform an API driven OpenID Connect flow:
+The SPA uses an OAuth Agent to perform an API driven OpenID Connect flow:

 ![Logical Components](/doc/logical-components.png)